 Aura

-The founding team sought a name representing wistfulness and nostalgia.
-Under After led the naming process to involve stakeholders and then proposed several viable name options.
-The selected name "Aura" captures the emanation or essence of personal photographs, with intangible qualities that connect to memory and emotion.
+The team needed a name that conveyed wistfulness and nostalgia without feeling sentimental or gimmicky.
+Under After led the naming process with stakeholders and proposed several options.
+The selected name "Aura" captured the emanation or essence of personal photographs, with intangible qualities that connect to memory and emotion.
+Under After then designed a minimal brand identity system that reflected the product's elegant functionality and intuitive user experience.

 Aura brand identity minimal logo design on white background